urlbox/urlbox-dotnet/Urlbox/Urlbox/README.md

 There are a plethora of other options you can use.
 Checkout the [docs](https://urlbox.com/docs/overview) for more information.

-To initialise your urlbox options, we advise using the options builder attached to the Urlbox instance.
+To initialise your urlbox options, we advise using the option builder.
+Start by calling the static method `Urlbox.Options()` with your url or HTML.

 The builder will pre-validate your options on `.Build()`, and allow for a more readable/fluent interface in your code.